__proto__ vs Prototype in JavaScript

 Confusing

-is a property of objects. -
+prototypeand__proto__: Remember thatprototypeis a property of functions, while__proto__is a property of objects. -

 Modifying built-in prototypes: Avoid modifying the prototypes of built-in objects like

-as it can lead to unexpected behavior.
+ObjectorArrayas it can lead to unexpected behavior.

 Conclusion

-is essential for mastering JavaScript’s object-oriented features.
+Understanding the difference between __proto__ and prototype is essential for mastering JavaScript’s object-oriented features.
 While they are related, they serve different purposes:

-is a property of functions that serves as a blueprint for creating new objects__proto__
+prototypeis a property of functions that serves as a blueprint for creating new objects__proto__is a property of objects that points to their prototype

 By understanding these concepts, you can better leverage JavaScript’s powerful inheritance system and create more maintainable and efficient code.